 Think of this as the heated version of CoolSculpting.
 Instead of freezing the cells, Vanquish heats the cells to destroy them.
 It is a newer technology, but it has proven effective in killing unwanted fat cells.
 Plus, because the heat kills off cells faster than freezing them, you may see final results in a shorter period than with CoolSculpting.
 However, the best option for you often depends on the target area and what your body is more likely to respond to.
 Some see faster results with CoolSculpting, while others respond better to Vanquish (a radio frequency designed to heat the fat cells).

-Vanquish is a radio frequency and SculptSure is laser technology.
-It is a very precise method for removing fat cells and is usually used for particular targeted areas.
-This is best used for individuals who are right around their ideal weight and just need that little extra help.
+Vanquish is a radio frequency, and SculptSure is laser technology.
+These treatments are an exact method for removing fat cells and are usually used for particular targeted areas.
+This is best used for individuals around their ideal weight and needing extra help.

 Determine Which Non-Surgical Body Contouring Option is Right For You

-The best way to determine what is non-surgical body contouring and whether this or a surgical option is right for you is to schedule an in-person consultation with the staff at Charlotte Plastic Surgery.
-During the consultation, your doctor will go over the current situation as well as your desired goals.
-From there, it becomes possible to identify desirable body contouring solutions for you.
-So, if you’re ready to take the next step in addressing stubborn areas around your body that just don’t want to tighten and tone, give the staff at Charlotte Plastic Surgery a call and schedule your consultation today.
+An in-person consultation is the best way to determine if surgical or non-surgical options are best.
+During the consultation at Charlotte Plastic Surgery, your doctor will review your current situation and desired goals.
+From there, it becomes possible to identify desirable body contouring solutions.
+So, if you’re ready to address stubborn areas around your body that don’t want to tighten and tone, call the Charlotte Plastic Surgery staff and schedule your consultation today.

 Let us know if you liked this post!